paulsurrey/OPXAsteroids/README.md

-# Asteroids for the Quantum Machine OPX
+# Asteroids for the Quantum Machines OPX

 Demonstrating the real time capabilities of the [QM OPX](https://www.quantum-machines.co/products/opx/) by implementing and playing [Asteroids](https://de.wikipedia.org/wiki/Asteroids) on its FPGA.